 When furnaces need to be repaired, the refractory materials are demolished and the anchors are removed by grinding or gauging.
 Once this is done and the surfaces of the furnace are free from refractory concrete the surface is marked out to indicate the locations where the anchors need to be placed.
 Subsequently, these positions need to be ground to a clean metallic surface using a grinder.

 We do not require the use of electrodes.
 Our anchors are designed in a special manner so that it supplies its own weld filler material.
 Normally a welder using an electrode will weld these anchors and it takes him about 10-20 anchors that he can weld per hour.
 SILICON can offer to weld these anchors at a rate of 150-200 per hour, using our RAW technology which is about 10 times faster than using an electrode.
 This means you need fewer persons in the confined space to be able to carry out the same work.
 Additionally, the welding process does not emit any toxic fumes, such as when using an electrode, so special breathing gear is not required.

 Fast and reliable technique for fixing refractory anchors

 When you frequently weld a lot of studs or our specially designed Refractory Anchors, it might be worth considering renting a Rapid Arc Welding machine.
-Our machines save time and money and the rejection rates are almost ZERO%.
+Our machines save time and money, and the rejection rates are almost 0%.

 The stepper-motor gives a repetitive, accurate control of the studs’ movement, position, and velocities during the weld.
 If you’re interested in the way studs are welded using Rapid Arc Welding, check out the Principle of Operation step by step.